 - why a PSP on this particular topic is relevant and important

-- feedback, including how to access the relevant communities
+- feedback, including anticipated challenges, opportunities and how to engage with relevant communities

 The format should also include time for questions and discussion.